DreamcastERA1/BlackSkija/README.md

 # BlackSkija

+# NOT FINISHED RIGHT NOW, YOU PROBABLY SHOULD WAIT BEFORE I RELEASE NEW, MUCH BETTER VERSION

 GPU-accelerated UI rendering for Minecraft (Fabric), powered by [Skija](https://github.com/HumbleUI/Skija) (the JVM bindings to Google's [Skia](https://skia.org/)).
 BlackSkija draws your UI onto a Skija `Canvas` and composites the result over Minecraft's frame — on **Vulkan** or OpenGL —